RaedMan/Trees-for-Public-Health/README.md

 Finally, Our Roots Chicago had to ensure equity and grounded in budget, plans, policies and programs that align, especially since the funding is through Chicago’s first-ever social bond issuance.
 The following are what finally guided Our Roots Chicago:

-* **Chicago Climate Bond -** *$173M bond to invest in meaningful, substantive, and justice-oriented climate projects that will provide the City’s underserved communities with resilient infrastructure and green workforce development opportunities. <ins>$46 million for equity tree planting (75,000 trees in 5 years)</ins>.[(1)](https://www.chicago.gov/content/dam/city/sites/climate-action-plan/documents/bond_info.pdf)*
+* **Chicago Climate Bond -** *$173M social bond (the first time the City of Chicago issued one) to invest in meaningful, substantive, and justice-oriented climate projects that will provide the City’s underserved communities with resilient infrastructure and green workforce development opportunities. <ins>$46 million for equity tree planting (75,000 trees in 5 years)</ins>.[(1)](https://www.chicago.gov/content/dam/city/sites/climate-action-plan/documents/bond_info.pdf)*

 * **Chicago Budget Equity -** *CDPH’s Environment, Climate, & Energy Outcomes inform decision making in policy areas such as land use/zoning, permitting, and enforcement to promote environmental justice through a cumulative impact assessment, including tree canopy cover.[(2)](https://www.chicago.gov/content/dam/city/depts/obm/supp_info/budget-equity/Budget-Equity-Tool-Final.pdf)*